Notre-Solutions/Inship-Website/src/pages/index.md

     title: "InShip specializes in Accounts Payable plug-in solutions for accounting and enterprise resource planning (ERP) software. "
     show: true
-    slogon: Developing a AP solution will takes at least 6 development years, with InShip's White Label Solution you could be live in 6 weeks at a fraction of the cost.
+    slogon: Developing an AP solution will take at least 6 development years, with InShip's White Label Solution you could be live in 6 weeks at a fraction of the cost.
     cards: